How do I remove a director?

 Do I need a solicitor to remove a director?

-The process of removing a director is complex and if the correct procedure is not followed, the removal may be voided.
-In addition to this, there are many other issues that need to be considered (e.g. their rights as an employee).
-It is therefore advisable that you seek legal advice from a specialist dispute resolution solicitor prior to taking any of the above steps.
+The process of removing a director is complex, and if the correct procedure is not followed, the removal may be voided.
+In addition to this, many other issues need to be considered (e.g. their rights as employees).
+It is therefore advisable that you seek legal advice from a specialist dispute resolution solicitor before taking any of the above steps.

 Thinking of removing a director?
 Contact our commercial dispute solicitors in Bristol

-For practical advice about removing a director, or any other commercial dispute, contact our dispute resolution lawyers on 0117 325 2929 or complete our online enquiry form.
+For practical advice about removing a director, or any other commercial dispute, contact our specialist lawyers on 0117 325 2929 or complete our online enquiry form.